The Pultrusion Report | Tencom

 Written by Tencom Ltd. | 12/12/24 3:44 PM

 When selecting fiberglass materials for your next project, you may encounter two primary manufacturing methods: pultrusion and extrusion.
 While both processes create fiberglass products, they differ significantly in their approach and resulting characteristics.
-Understanding these differences is crucial for choosing the right material for your specific application.
+Understanding these differences is crucial to selecting the right material for your application.

 In this article, you'll explore the key distinctions between pultruded and extruded fiberglass, including their production methods, physical properties, and ideal use cases.
-By the end, you'll have a clear understanding of which type of fiberglass best suits your needs, ensuring optimal performance and longevity for your project.
+By the end, you'll have a clear understanding of which fiberglass type best suits your needs, ensuring optimal performance and longevity for your project.

 Understanding Pultruded Fiberglass

-Pultruded fiberglass is a high-performance composite material created through a unique manufacturing process known as pultrusion.
-This method involves pulling continuous fibers through a resin bath so the resin adheres to the fiber surface and then through a heated die, which cures the resins to a non-reversible solid state, resulting in a strong, lightweight product with exceptional mechanical properties.
+Pultruded fiberglass is a high-performance composite material produced by pultrusion.
+This method involves pulling continuous fibers through a resin bath so the resin adheres to the fiber surface and then through a heated die, which cures the resin to a non-reversible solid state, resulting in a strong, lightweight product with exceptional mechanical properties.

 Key Characteristics